Andr35/mymapp/README.md

 ## Development

-First, you need to create an environment file in folder `envrionments` called `envrionment.ts`.
-Copy the content of `envrionments\environment.sample.ts` in the new file and replace the Mapbox token with a valid one.
+First, you need to create an environment file in folder `src/environments` called `environment.ts`.
+Copy the content of `src/environments\environment.sample.ts` in the new file and replace the Mapbox token with a valid one.
 Here is described how to get one [Mapbox Access Tokens](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/).